sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO Add method used to mark as spam as comment-meta? -> Is this possible, I don't want to add more rows.
 	-> Otherwise, simply add a counter for each type.
 Store as array?

-TODO set Transporter default selection to "&ndash; Select Plugin &ndash;" TODO "Data imported and transformed successfully" 2) also returns when no actual transformation took place (only request for transportation was there) -> set $results['transformed']! (was this resolveD?)
-TODO "Transporting in session, trying to connect to logger..." <- not true lol... can we even hook into an active process?
-	-> Maybe, we can set a flag in the database which is checked every 50 items or something and if it exists, it aborts the current run and "continues (restarts)" on the next one?
+TODO When transporter is in session, maybe we can set a flag in the database which is checked every 50 items or something and if it exists, it aborts the current run and "continues (restarts)" on the next one?
+	-> Ergo, store 50 (or 250) transactions in memory, when 0==$trans%50, then store blob in database, continue to next 50.
+	-> Store end also in database.

 TODO "^%sitetitle% %sep%" -> ""?
 TODO "%sep% %sitetitle%$" -> ""?

+TODO addslashes( serialize( $c_meta ) )  -> $c_meta + maybe_unserialize()?
+	-> The maybe_unserialize() will gradually translate metadata back to what it's supposed to be.
+We can keep this indefinitely, with a NOTE that removing this would incur data loss.
+		-> There's no need for a safer maybe_unserialize, for future data won't be serialized, so it at most can be a self-resolving stored issue, not reflective.
+	-> Figure out if we can maintain slashes like TSF does by converting them via tsf()->bsol() -> Break this feature first by spamming slashes without the serialization feature on a new post.
+		-> Then, test if migration is seamless.
+Test on our own sites, prominently, if the focus keywords stay intact.

 = 2.5.3 =